jasonbrown-alis/build/docs/guides/getting-started/consumer-experience.md

 ## Definition-first approach

-**alis.exchange** leverages a core set of open-source technologies, all certified by the [Cloud Native Computing Foundation](https://www.cncf.io/).
-An essential part of how we make **alis.exchange** work is the strict adoption of [Protocol Buffers](https://developers.google.com/protocol-buffers), also referred to as *Protobufs*.
+**Build OS** leverages a core set of open-source technologies, all certified by the [Cloud Native Computing Foundation](https://www.cncf.io/).
+An essential part of how we make **Build OS** work is the strict adoption of [Protocol Buffers](https://developers.google.com/protocol-buffers), also referred to as *Protobufs*.

 From a technical perspective:
 > Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
 [Source](https://developers.google.com/protocol-buffers)